Li Auto: History

 In November 2023, Li Auto presented its fourth model, Li Mega, a full-size flagship MPV.
 It is the first battery electric car produced by the company.

+In 2025, Li Auto introduced the i Series, a new lineup of fully electric vehicles inspired by the design of the Li Mega.
+The first model, the Li i8, was launched in February 2025, followed by the Li i6 in September.

 At an earnings call in May 2025, CEO Li Xiang said that Li Auto would consider launching sedan models after maximizing revenue from their existing lineup, which consisted of the L-series range-extender SUVs and MEGA MPV at the time.
 Sedan models would be considered based on market demand from future overseas markets in Europe and Asia.